flybywiresim/docs/docs/dev-corner/development-projects/index.md

 # Overview

-The FlyByWire project consists of several sub-projects to allow efficient and quick development of various aspects of the project.
+FlyByWire Simulations consists of several projects to allow efficient and quick development of various aspects of each project.

-Current sub-projects:
+Current Projects:

 - [A32NX](https://github.com/flybywiresim/a32nx){target=new}